 Cherish stories are all about real, relatable women and strong, deeply desirable men experiencing the intensity, anticipation and sheer rush of falling in love

-- These stories are high on emotional and sensual tension but have no explicit sexual detail
+- Low sensuality: these stories are high on emotional and sensual tension but have no explicit sexual detail.

 For explantions and tips about conflict, dialogue and emotion please click on I Love Romance

 One Fine Day for its warmth and tear jerking properties.
 The Notebook for its emotional depth, The Vow for its emotional conflicts, Dear John for its focus on the central relationship, Life as We Know It, The Proposal and The Back-Up Plan for their storylines.

 - Cherish was the very first Harlequin series

 - Cherish published four new authors last year!
 (2014)